parsimap/react-mapbox-gl/README.md

 **version** `1.1.8`

-* The problem with definition of Layer or Marker and GeoJSONSource were resolved.
+* The problem with the definition of Layer or Marker and GeoJSONSource were resolved.
 * `load` and `style.load` events are worked.
 * The problem with `onViewPortChange` was resolved.
 * The map component is now stable and can be used.